Forest Way Teaching School Alliance

 - Full Time - 1 year, Part Time - 2 years

 - 13 October 2020

 - Date course starts

 - August 2021

-Our School Direct programme for Primary Teacher Training is an exceptional partnership of Forest Way Teaching School Alliance – FWTSA, the University of Derby and over forty local primary schools, with Outstanding and Good Ofsted ratings.
+Our School Direct programme for Primary Teacher Training is an exceptional partnership of Forest Way Teaching School Alliance – FWTSA, the University of Derby and approximately forty local primary schools, with Outstanding and Good Ofsted ratings.

 The majority of your time on this course will be spent in a local primary school, gradually taking on the role of class teacher, working closely with an experienced and skilled practitioner and mentor.
 In addition, nine weeks will be spent in an additional primary school, focussing on a different phase to experience the full range of the primary curriculum.
 Trainees can choose if they wish to train specifically in either primary or special schools, or to complete a combination of the two.

 The course usually starts with your main placement on the first two inset day in August so the trainee feels part of the school from the outset.